VonHeikemen/devlog/content/tools/neovim-lsp-client-guide.md

 ## Root directory

-The last thing piece of information we need is the root directory.
+The last piece of information we need is the root directory.
 We just have to tell the language server where is our project folder.

 In our filetype plugin we are going to use a function called [vim.fs.find()](https://neovim.io/doc/user/lua.html#vim.fs.find()).
 We will give it a list of files and it will return the path of the first match it finds.